worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 She'd been listening to the beginning, over and over.

-Her obituary in the Pasadena Star-News was brief: "Sarah Chen, JPL veteran, worked on Voyager mission.
+Her obituary in the Pasadena Star-News was brief: "Liv Chen, JPL veteran, worked on Voyager mission.
 No survivors.
 Services private."

 But her archive went to Caltech as specified.
 Boxes and boxes of recordings, notebooks, equipment.
 Martin Cole's collection.
 Forty-six years of documentation.